schose/TA-winfw/package/README.md

 </pre>

-Verify the data input and extraction works by searching for
+Verify the data input and extraction works by searching for:

 <pre>
 sourcetype=winfw tag=network tag=communicate